amandhaliwal/restaurant/README.md

-# restaurent
+# restaurant
-A demo restaurent site
+A demo restaurant site